A Girls Guide to Cars

 The Escalade’s “Learning Curves” That Gave Me Pause

-The sheer size of the vehicle wasn’t something I managed to get comfortable within a week.
+The sheer size of the vehicle wasn’t something I managed to get comfortable with in a week.
 Parking and backing into my driveway (after the mother of all Costco runs) felt cumbersome, although the rear and side cameras worked like a charm.
 I need more than seven days to get used to driving and parking a vehicle of this size.

 I also found the navigation and infotainment system were not as intuitive as I needed it to be.
 There are tons and tons of features on the Escalade.
 For me, it was a “read the manual cover to cover a couple of times” kind of vehicle.
 If this were my car, I’m sure it would be great once I’d figured it all out.
-Neither of my minor dislikes would deter me from purchasing an Escalade, though, if price were not a consideration; the things that gave me pause are simply learning curves.
+Neither of my minor dislikes would deter me from purchasing an Escalade, though, if price were not a consideration.
+The things that gave me pause are simply learning curves.
 I’m pretty confident I would be able to overcome them.

 The Verdict on the Cadillac Escalade

 While I can’t say it’s the perfect car for me, I did enjoy it a lot.
 I liked the comfort and space.
-We drove the Escalade during my week my daughter and her family visited.
+We drove the Escalade during the week my daughter and her family visited.
 It was the perfect size vehicle for the seven of us to run around in.
-Our minivan also seats seven but the Cadillac Escalade is a thousand percent superior to a minivan in terms of luxury and comfort…although that should go without saying.
+Our minivan also seats seven, but the Cadillac Escalade is a thousand percent superior to a minivan in terms of luxury and comfort…although that should go without saying.
 And that, for all the time we spend in our cars, is not ridiculous at all.

 Disclosure: Cadillac provided the Escalade for my test drive; all opinions are my own.